Search for the production of dark matter candidates in association with heavy dimuon resonance using the CMS open data for pp collisions at $\sqrt{s}$ = 8 TeV: Abstract

 \section{Abstract}

-{In this work, we present a search for Dark Matter candidate particles produced at the Large Hadron Collider, the process of the production of DM particles, alongside a new hypothetical gauge boson denoted by Z$^{\prime}$, is governed by a model called Mono-Z$^{\prime}$.
-The analyzed events contain dimuons plus large missing transverse momentum.
-The analyzed data were the CMS open Monte Carlo samples and the open data samples collected by the CMS detector for the proton-proton collisions at a center-of-mass energy of 8 TeV in 2012, which correspond to an integrated luminosity of 11.6 fb$^{-1}$.
-Two benchmarks scenarios were used for interpreting the data, the Dark Higgs scenario as a simplified approach of the Mono-Z$^{\prime}$ model, and the effective field theory approach of the model.
-No evidence for the existence of dark matter candidates was found, and 95$\%$ confidence level limits were set on the mass of the Z$^{\prime}$, the mass of the dark matter candidate particle, and the cutoff scale of the effective field theory.} \hrule
+{In this work, we present a search for the possible production of Dark Matter particles at the Large Hadron Collider alongside a new hypothetical gauge boson denoted by Z$^{\prime}$, which is governed by a model called Mono-Z$^{\prime}$.
+The topology of the studied events is dimuons plus large missing transverse momentum.
+The analyzed data were the CMS open data samples collected by the CMS detector, in addition to the CMS open Monte Carlo samples, for the proton-proton collisions at 8 TeV centre of mass energy during 2012, which correspond to an integrated luminosity of 11.6 fb$^{-1}$.
+Two benchmarks scenarios were used for interpreting the data, the Dark Higgs scenario as a simplified scenario of the Mono-Z$^{\prime}$ model and the effective field theory formalism of the same model.
+No evidence for the existence of dark matter candidates was found.
+Consequently, 95$\%$ confidence level limits were set on the masses of the Z$^{\prime}$ and the cutoff scale of the effective field theory.}